curiousest/curiousest.github.io/_drafts/tabum/2-1-simulate-me.md

 The AI quiz photobooth printed out a picture of the man.
 The man took the photo.
 At the bottom the picture was the text.
 > You believe in:
-> The beliefs of the tool you used to inspect your beliefs - whatever the AI quiz phonebooth believes in.
+> The beliefs of the tool you used to inspect your beliefs - whatever the AI quiz photobooth believes in.

+The man felt confused and manipulated and it made him angry.
 The angry man tore up the photo, tore open the curtains.
 He kicked the booth, which damaged his foot more than the booth, making him even angrier.
 He looked around and saw it was plugged in to an electrical outlet.
 He pushed the booth away from the wall it was plugged in to.
 He pulled out the plug from the wall, powering off the booth.
 When he put the plug down, he saw a plaque on the booth near the plug entrypoint.
 He bent down to look closer.
 It said,

 > For maintenance or defects, contact *Epistastrology Machines Ltd.*
 > To run the “belief” model, plug the booth in.